 In an age where fast, reliable internet is no longer a luxury but a necessity, understanding the technology that drives our digital lives is important.
 With HFC technology, Australians have access to high-speed internet connections that make streaming, gaming, and remote working a breeze.

 As one of Australia’s leading internet providers, MATE is your trusted partner for speedy, affordable and reliable HFC nbn plans.
+What’s more, when you order an HFC NBN connection box with us, you’ll get unlimited data, no lock-in contracts and Australia-based support across all our packages.
 Our friendly, experienced team is here to help you every step of the way—from choosing the right plan to setting up your nbn HFC connection.
 So, why wait?
-Sign up with MATE today, and experience the HFC difference.
+Sign up today for a MATE HFC connection box, and experience the HFC difference.

 Frequently asked questions